BROUTE: a benchmark suite for the implementation of standard vehicle routing algorithms: Introduction

 \subsection{What is measured}

 In all proposed benchmarks, the CPU time of the benchmarked algorithm is measured.
 Every other task, such as reading input data or constructing an initial solution for local search benchmarks, is not measured.
-However if an auxilliary graph needs to be constructed every time the algorithm is run, then we also measure the construction of said auxilliary graph.
+If an auxilliary graph needs to be constructed every time the algorithm is run, then we also measure the construction of said auxilliary graph.
 This is the case for benchmarks \emph{maxflow} and \emph{espprc}.
+We do not, however, measure the time required to allocate this auxiliary graph in memory: this typically happens once when a program starts, then the same memory can be used many times.

 In general, compilation time is not measured.
 However, some implementations do just-in-time (JIT) compilation, for example Julia, JavaScript, Pypy, Numba and Java.
 In such cases, this JIT compilation time is included in the running time of the algorithm.
 In general we measure \emph{clock} time, i.e. the CPU budget used by the algorithm.
 In the case of JavaScript we measure \emph{wall} time as we are not aware of any way to measure clock time in JavaScript.